 Ayodhya verdict: UP to have two helicopters on standby for emergencies

-Uttar Pradesh Chief Minister Yogi Adityanath on Thursday said two helicopters will be on standby in Lucknow and Ayodhya as part of the security arrangements in the run up to the Supreme Court verdict on the Ram Temple issue.
-Adityanath conveyed this during a late-night video conference with the state's top civil and police officials, divisional commissioners and district magistrates.
+Uttar Pradesh Chief Minister Yogi Adityanath has said two helicopters will be on standby in Lucknow and Ayodhya as part of the security arrangements in the run-up to the Supreme Court verdict on the Ram Temple issue.
+Adityanath conveyed this during a late-night video conference on Thursday with the state's top civil and police officials, divisional commissioners, and district magistrates.

 The helicopters will be used in case of an emergency, an official said.
 An official release later said the chief minister reviewed the law and order situation in each district and gave necessary directions to ensure normalcy.